What’s Gut Got to Do With It, The Correlation Between Gut Health and Menopause

 2- Move that body!
 Exercise helps to stable hormone levels, improve mood, and…regulate the digestive system!
 By going for twenty-minute walks every day, you can improve menopause symptoms, as well as combat constipation.

-3- Consider hormone replacement therapy (HRT).
+3- Consider hormone therapy (HT).
 By regulating your hormones, you will regulate your digestive system, and, in turn, improve gut health.

 Since digestive disorder numbers are only on the rise, prevent yourself from being a statistic.
 By practicing good habits for improved gut health, you will also improve your experience with menopause.
 Who doesn’t want a truly great menopausal experience?!
 If you ever find yourself in a situation where you’re staring your food down, western-style, begging it to show you some kind of goodness that you can benefit from, then it’s probably not a good food.
 Good food doesn’t have to justify itself- bad food does.
 If you are having a hard time deciding what food is good or bad- just go with your gut!